-By post: Tick the drafts you want below, fill in your name and address, and return this page to the address below.
-We'll send you the drafts by return post.
-Please send any comments in writing, to the address below.
-We don't have facilities to deal with your comments by phone or at our other offices.
+By post : Tick the drafts you want below, fill in your name and By internet: Visit www.ird.govt.nz address, and return this page to the address below.
+We'll send On the homepage, click on "The Rulings Unit welcomes your you the drafts by return post.
+Please send any comments in comment on drafts of public rulings/interpretation statements writing, to the address below.
+We don't have facilities to deal before they are finalised" Below the heading "Think about with your comments by phone or at our other offices. the issues", click on the drafts that interest you.
+You can return your comments by internet.
+Name Address